Cybernetic-Ransomware/bpoe-ocr/docs/03_Workflow_and_Endpoints.md

 ### Flexibility in Storage

-By adopting an S3-compatible solution (such as MinIO locally for development and AWS S3 in production), we ensure that the storage solution is consistent and flexible, providing both local and cloud-based storage options.
+By adopting an S3-compatible solution (such as MinIO locally for development and AWS S3 in production), is ensured that the storage solution is consistent and flexible, providing both local and cloud-based storage options.

 ### Future Scalability